Comparison

 TopicGatePilotProxy-first option

-Primary jobDedicated mobile identity for production AI agents.Network routing through mobile or residential proxy inventory.
+Primary jobReal mobile identity for production AI agents.Network routing through mobile or residential proxy inventory.

-Identity bundlePhysical mobile device, real SIM, dedicated mobile IP, and dedicated phone number.Usually IP routing; phone identity is separate or unavailable.
+Identity bundlePhysical mobile device, real SIM, carrier mobile IP, and assigned phone metadata.Usually IP routing; phone identity is separate or unavailable.

-Team controlsPolicy controls, approved routing, domain controls, and audit logs.Credentials, traffic limits, sticky sessions, and IP rotation settings.
+Team controlsRoute health, API session records, proxy usage, and proxy errors.Credentials, traffic limits, sticky sessions, and IP rotation settings.

-Best fitBrowser agents that need stable identity and accountable access.General traffic routing where identity continuity is not the core requirement.
+Best fitBrowser agents that need physical mobile identity and route health.General traffic routing where identity continuity is not the core requirement.

 FAQ